 Day 1: Arrive in Delhi, afternoon at Surajpur

-After your arrival in Delhi we will head to Surajpur wetland on the outskirts of Delhi, a reliable site for the scarce breeding Bristled Grassbird, a bird that is incredibly secretive and difficult to see except for a couple of months when it performs its short song flights.
+After your arrival in Delhi in the morning we will head to Surajpur wetland on the outskirts of the city, a reliable site for the scarce breeding Bristled Grassbird, a bird that is incredibly secretive and difficult to see except for a couple of months when it performs its short song flights.

 Day 2: Sultanpur National Park to Jhalana Safari Park, Jaipur

 Leaving early this morning we first stop at Sultanpur National Park.
 This small wetland is another site for Bristled Grassbird, and provides great all-round birding at any time of year.
 Monsoon is the time for the spectacular displays of Indian Peafowl, and we should see several birds here, as well as Asian Openbill, Red-naped Ibis, Pheasant-tailed Jacana, Indian Thick-knee and Pied Cuckoo.
 Then we continue on our way to Jaipur, arriving in time for an afternoon jeep safari in Jhalana Safari Park.
 This small park on the edge of the city is remarkable for its relatively large numbers of Asian Leopard, and we have a good chance of seeing one on our drive.